-2.3.4 The 2011 Localism Act introduced a new set of tools for neighbourhoods to come together and shape the future of their local areas.
+- 2.3.4 The 2011 Localism Act introduced a new set of tools for neighbourhoods to come together and shape the future of their local areas.
 The first are neighbourhood plans.
 Neighbourhood Planning enables Town and Parish Councils or Neighbourhood Forums to prepare, with the community, a formal planning document for their area.
 It allows local people to take a proactive role in shaping the future of the areas in which they live and greater ownership of the plans and policies that affect their local area.
-A second tool is a Neighbourhood Development Order, which allows neighbourhoods to grant permission for certain developments to take place in their area, without planning permission from the District Council.

-2.3.5 Eden District Council designated Alston Moor Neighbourhood Area on 1 July 2014.
+A second tool is a Neighbourhood Development Order, which allows neighbourhoods to grant permission for certain developments to take place in their area, without planning permission from the District Council. - 2.3.5 Eden District Council designated Alston Moor Neighbourhood Area on 1 July 2014.
 This means that Alston Moor Parish Council now has the right to produce their own Neighbourhood Plan or Neighbourhood Development Orders.

-3 Summary of Special Interest
+3. Summary of Special Interest

-The part of the town designate as the conservation is considered special for the following reasons:
+The part of the town designated as the conservation area is considered special for the following reasons:

-- Town of medieval plan form and a well-preserved vernacular historic building stock from the 17th century onwards, mainly of functional character built along steep streets, most of which were originally cobbled; - Different character areas reflecting the town's rich economic and social development arising from local resources and the need of self-sufficiency; - Grade II listed Market Cross and High Mill, and thirty Grade II buildings including the Town Hall, the 19th century Parish Church with medieval origins, hotels and inns, a Friend's Meeting House, residential/commercial buildings including examples house-over-byre architecture unusual in a town; - Visual harmony resulting from excellent craftsmanship and a limited palette of natural and mainly local building materials, with evidence of new materials such as Welsh slate brought in by the railways; - Well maintained public and private green areas with mature trees, within and on the edges of the conservation area, enclosing the densely built frontage; - Links to famous people and historical families, in particular renowned engineer John Smeaton, and the Veteriponts, Lowbyer, Stapletons, Hiltons and Radcliffes; - Exceptional geographic, topographic and climatic situation of the town isolated in the upper North Pennines, designated an Area of Outstanding Natural Beauty and UNESCO Geopark for its rich geological heritage, giving a striking and unique landscape background to the historic town.
+- Town of medieval plan form, with a unique continuity of 17th to 19th century buildings of mainly vernacular and functional character, and few later additions, built along steep streets, most of which were originally cobbled; - Different character areas reflecting the town's rich economic and social development, notably its industrial heritage and market town status; - Diverse and independent businesses and retailers especially on the high street reflecting the need for self-sufficiency in a remote location; - Grade II\ listed Market Cross and High Mill, and thirty Grade II buildings including the Town Hall, the Parish Church, a Friend's Meeting House, residential/commercial buildings including unusual examples of house-over-byre architecture in a town; - Visual harmony resulting from excellent craftsmanship and a limited palette of natural and mainly local building materials, with few imported materials; - Well maintained public and private green areas with mature trees, within and on the edges of the conservation area, enclosing the densely built frontage; - Links to famous people and historical families, in particular renowned engineer John Smeaton, and the Veteriponts, Lowbyer, Stapletons, Hiltons and Radcliffes; - Exceptional geographic, topographic and climatic situation of the town isolated in the upper North Pennines, designated an Area of Outstanding Natural Beauty and UNESCO Geopark for its rich geological heritage, giving a striking and unique landscape background to the historic town.

-4 Character Appraisal
+4. Character Appraisal